JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ];
 ```

-It would be use the following way in the component:
+It would be used the following way in the component:

 ```htm
 <script setup>